arjunsam94/Topic_modelling/README.md

-# Topic modelling based on blog titles
+# Topic modelling with blog titles

 ## Background
 To perform market research of BetterHelp for a personal project, I exported the blog titles driving traffic to the site using <a href="https://mangools.com/">Mangools</a>.